 Tax deductions for the self-employed are fairly well known (home office deduction, for example).
 But breaks for employees present an entirely different question.
-And my first reaction was that employees would have no possible deductions.
-And I was dead wrong.
+My first reaction was that employees would have no possible deductions.
+But I was dead wrong.

-Now before I get into the details, let me remind you that I am NOT a tax professional.
+Now, before I get into the details, let me remind you that I am NOT a tax professional.
 For tax advice, consult a tax specialist.
-But I did do some research, and here’s what I’ve found.
+I did do some research, though, and here’s what I found.

 Home Office Deduction